 Regan holds a BA Hons degree and is the Managing Director of Burton Regan Limited a full time, front line Professional Private Investigator, Process Server and Enquiry Agent.
 In his 30 plus years, Kevin has worked for: Associated Detectives; London, Anglo European Private Detectives Limited; Leeds, Nationwide Investigations Group; Manchester and more latterly he is the MD of Burton Regan Detective Bureau (Now: Burton Regan Limited).

-As a founding member of the Association of British Investigators Academy in 2014 he continues to serve the academy by running Process Serving master classes and offering the IQ Level 3 Award for Processional Investigators, indeed, over 100 ABI members have achieved this Award from Kevin’s training company, to date.
+As a founding member of the Association of British Investigators Academy in 2014 he served the academy by running Process Serving master classes and offering the IQ Level 3 Award for Processional Investigators, indeed, over 100 ABI members have achieved this Award from Kevin’s training company, to date.